All iFixit content is licensed under the open source Creative Commons BY-NC-SA 3.0 license.

-Without specific permission, members of the press may use three photos per story (with attribution).
+Without specific permission, members of the press may use three photos per story (with attribution and a link back to iFixit).
 More generous press licensing is easily obtainable by emailing miro at ifixit dot com.

 We license all content under the Creative Commons Attribution Noncommercial Share Alike license.
 Everyone is free to republish, share, and remix our manuals as long as they attribute the source link, use it for a noncommercial purpose, and distribute any modifications of the work under a similar license.

 The Creative Commons organization was created by a group including Lawrence Lessig, a legal scholar (and long-time iFixit user!) who solved the need to provide a flexible open content licensing in situations like ours, where we want our content to be as free as possible.

 What if I want to improve your guides? ¶